swagger-api/swagger-ui/README.md

 ### Build using Docker

-To build swagger-ui using a docker container:
+To build swagger-ui using a docker container.

+1. git clone https://github.com/swagger-api/swagger-ui.git or download (see above)
+2. cd swagger-ui
+3. build via `docker build` as follows:

 ```
 docker build -t swagger-ui-builder .